chanced/navajo/README.md

 navajo is Rust library that provides secure and easy to use cryptographic APIs.

 This project is being dogfooded and is in on-going development.
-SEMVER will be respected beginning with version `0.1.0`.
+SemVer will be respected beginning with version `0.1.0`.
 Until then, each version of `0.0` may contain breaking changes.